-At New-Indy, Catawba, LLC (NICA), we recognize and value wood as a renewable and environmentally friendly raw material for the paper, market pulp, tissue, lumber and other wood based products that we make.
-To make these products, we utilize wood is primarily in the form of pulpwood and wood chips.
-For some of our products, we can also utilize recycled fiber such as old newspapers, magazines and office papers.
-The wood we use is grown primarily by small landowners that are not industrial owned with the average landowner owning only about 65 acres.
+At New-Indy Catawba, LLC (NICA) we recognize and value wood as a renewable and environmentally friendly raw material for the paper and market pulp that we make.
+To make these products, we utilize wood that is primarily in the form of pulpwood and wood chips.
 Our process stakeholders are deep and diverse.

 We care about all forest values, including environmental, social and economic values.
 As such, we are committed to being good stewards of the forest resources we utilize, and we adopt this policy to ensure that our wood sourcing operations are conducted in a responsible and sustainable manner.

 Third-party certification is maintained for our mill operations which adhere to globally recognized chain of custody and/or fiber sourcing standards.
 An integral part of these certifications is the use of rigorous wood tracking systems.
 This allows us to identify the source of the wood we acquire and to provide our customers and other stakeholders with the assurance that the wood we use originates from responsible sources.
 Implementation of these certifications is a key component of our due diligence process to avoid sourcing fiber from controversial sources, and to meet the requirements of trade regulations such as the Lacey Act.

 - Promote responsible forest management principles and practices among all of our supplier chain participants.

 - Require conformance to forestry best management practices and government forest regulations by all of our suppliers.

 - Require appropriate training for the employees and suppliers who work in our wood sourcing operations.